-The university is an independent corporation, established as a higher education corporation under the terms of the Educational Reform Act 1988 and the Further and Higher Education Act 1992.
+Ravensbourne University London is an independent corporation, established as a higher education corporation under the terms of the Educational Reform Act 1988 and the Further and Higher Education Act 1992.
 It is an exempt charity for the purposes of the Charity Act 2011.
-The Privy Council approved University title in May 2018, and we are now known as Ravensbourne University London.
+The University title was approved by the Privy Council in May 2018.

-The university's objects, powers and framework of governance are set out in the Instrument and Articles of Government, which were updated and approved by the Privy Council in May 2018.
-The Articles of Government require the institution to have a Board of Governors and an Academic Board, each with clearly defined functions and responsibilities, to oversee and manage its activities.
+The University's objects, powers and framework of governance are set out in the Instrument and Articles of Government, which were updated and approved by the Privy Council in May 2018.
+The Articles of Government require the University to have a Board of Governors and an Academic Board, each with clearly defined functions and responsibilities, to oversee and manage its activities.